 There’s a hidden gem at @innathappyadventure.
 The service was spot on from the moment I arrived till the next afternoon when I left.
 The room was perfect for a long staycation, adding all that you need for a few days away.

 Then there were the addictive iceberg tours that I had the pleasure of experiencing.
 It took a long time to get to the iceberg but, it was so worth it as this giant measured about 100 feet in height.
 The Inn at Happy Adventure opens daily for dinner.
 I took the surf and turf plate; you can see it in the photos.
-Moose steak, crab legs, veggies, fries, and bun.
+Moose steak, crab legs, veggies, fries, and bun all for myself, do you think you’d love this meal?
 They had the nerve to ask if I wanted dessert.
 Of course.
-You’ve got a cheesecake, and it’s my favourite meal!
+You’ve got a cheesecake, and it’s my favorite meal!
 The folks at the Inn at Happy Adventure sent me a packed lunch for the road… thank god I stopped to eat it; I had left my camera at the inn.
 I got it back, and with a great big smile, I was on my way.
 Thanks, Inn at Happy Adventure, for a fabulous staycation!

 Thank you/ Merci 🙂